Our clients frequently ask us, “Is my data safe?”

 There are several ways how we reduce risks:

 Full disclosure policy: In the case, anything should ever happen, we will disclose the incident to minimize damage.
-See also our Incident Response Plan, also contained in the Policies PDF found at the top of this page.
+See also our Incident Response Policy on the trust center.

 Security audits